stefano-morano/plant_monitoring_system/README.md

 Incorrect Output Values: Verify that all sensors are correctly calibrated and receiving power.

 ## License
 This project is open-source.
 The authors are Stefano Morano and Ana Daria Corpaci.
-This project is for the Embedded PLatforms for IoT course in Universidad Politecnica de Madrid.
+This project was made for the Embedded Platforms for IoT course in Universidad Politecnica de Madrid.